 Developing a Vaccine

-Researchers hope the ferritin vaccine platform could also pave the way for a universal vaccine to protect against not only the current virus, but also other currently known coronaviruses and unknown species that could arise in the future.
+In the future, the vaccine might be adapted so that different faces of the nanoparticle present different coronaviruses to the immune system at the same time.
+Researchers theorize the vaccine platform could pave the way for a universal vaccine to protect against not only the current virus, but also other known and unknown coronaviruses that could arise in the future.

 Researching Novel Therapies